nosas/blog/deep_learning_python/ch3/article.md

 The [binary cross-entropy](https://en.wikipedia.org/wiki/Cross_entropy) is a good choice for two-class classification problems, whereas the [categorical cross-entropy](https://www.tensorflow.org/api_docs/python/tf/keras/losses/CategoricalCrossentropy) is a good choice for multi-class classification problems.
 Only when we have a problem that is not one of these common problems will we need to develop a custom loss function.

+In the next few chapters, we'll detail explicitly which loss functions to choose for a wide-range of common problems.